open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/DPShip.md

 ```

-## Simulation using the cse-demo-app
+## Simulation using the cosim-demo-app

-User guide of the cse demo application, i.e., cse-server-go can be found [cse-demo-app](cse-demo-app.md).
+User guide of the cse demo application, i.e., cse-server-go can be found [cosim-demo-app](cosim-demo-app.md).
 Figure 1 shows the demo application set up.
 Figure 2 and Figure 3 shows the time series of the simulation output, specifically, the north-east position and the heading of the ship.

 ![foo](/assets/img/DPShipFig1.png "Figure 1")
 ![foo](/assets/img/DPShipFig2.png "Figure 2")